Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Spatial Localization and the Proof of Well-Posedness

-The main result of this section is Proposition \ref{WP:locality2}, which states that sequences of finitely dissociable graphs consistently spatially localize the SDE \eqref{mod:infpart}.
-A key challenge is to find an explicit and consistent representation of the localizing map $\Oo_T(\cdot;G,\poiss^G)$ on finitely dissociative graphs.
-To do this, we start by introducing the notion of a \emph{causal chain}.
-Fix $G$ and let
+A key challenge in establishing Proposition \ref{WP:locality2} is to find an explicit and consistent representation of the localizing map $\Oo_T(\cdot;G_n,\poiss^{G_n})$ on a sequence of finitely dissociative graphs $G_n$.
+To this end, given the family of constants ${\bf C}$, for a fixed graph $G$ and $T \in \Rb_+$, we consider the associated processes $\poiss^{G,T} = (\poiss^{G,T}_v)_{v \in V_G}$ specified in \eqref{findis:poiss}, and introduce the notion of a \emph{causal chain} associated with $(G, \poiss^{G,T})$.
+First, define the event set of $\poiss^{G,T}_v$ as follows: